cluster size : Computer Hardware Buyers’ Glossary

 You can find out the current cluster size of each partition using Boot-It Bare Metal.

 When a file is deleted, usually its space is recycled without first being wiped.
-This can cause embarrassment, particularly if you send someone a floppy, USB (Universal Serial Bus) flash drive or hard disk and they have a peek at the erased files, and get to read whatever you had on that floppy/drive before.
+This can cause embarrassment, particularly if you send someone a floppy, USB (Universal Serial Bus) flash drive or hard disk and they have a peek at the erased files and get to read whatever you had on that floppy/drive before.
 Similarly, even if you take the precaution of wiping the unused space, sensitive material can live in the unallocated part of the last cluster of each file, called the cluster tips or file tails.
 You can use Ace utilities to wipe the erased space and cluster tips, a precaution I take before duplicating any floppy for distribution.
-The problem does not occur with write-once CDs (Compact Disks) and DVDs (Digital Video Discs) since you always use virgin media.
+The problem does not occur with write-once CDs (Compact Discs) and DVDs (Digital Video Discs) since you always use virgin media.

-available on the web at:
+on the web at:

 http://mindprod.com/bgloss/cluster.html

-optional Replicator mirror
+Optional Replicator mirror

 of mindprod.com